Andyinater/AutoGen_MemoryManager/README.md

 UserProxy_ForFunctions is used in handling function calls from the MMA.

 ## Functions

+Functions that are available to agents.
+Take note of the function and parameter descriptions in each agent - they are critically important to how the system runs.

 ### write_to_memory_intent(message)
 Available to CA only.
 This function will start a chat with the MMA with the `message` as the initial message.